toastyman231/BasedEngine/README.md

 - Entity-Component System (Custom Entity class exposes entity functionality to the user)
 - Custom window icons (set up automatically if you include an icon.png file in your res folder)
 - Text Rendering/UI (WIP)
+- Toolchain to create projects in directories outside the engine's directory

 ## Planned Additions
 - 2D Physics with Box2D